Cautious-PalmTree/ProSleepbyWork/README.md

 **Required Must-have Stories**

-* User logs in track and monitor personal peferences
+* App shows a map similar to zillow
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
+* User chooses which company location they need to find a place to live.
 * Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
-* Profile pages for each user
+* Profile pages of top companys and their metros
 * Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**